-- (a) the conversion scheme mentioned in paragraph 126-42(2)(b) of the Private Health Insurance Act 2007 for the demutualisation provides for the trust; and - (b) under the demutualisation, demutualisation assets (see section 315-85) are issued to the trustee of the trust; and - (c) the trust exists solely for the purpose of holding shares or rights to acquire shares on behalf of: - (i) individuals (lost policy holders) who are, or have been, policy holders (within the meaning of the Private Health Insurance Act 2007) of, or other persons insured through, the demutualising health insurer; or - (ii) if the lost policy holder has died-the legal personal representative of the lost policy holder or a beneficiary in the estate of the lost policy holder.

-Example: An example of an individual on whose behalf the trust might hold assets would be an individual who has not completed a formal step required for them to be issued with demutualisation assets directly.
+- (a) the conversion scheme mentioned in paragraph 20(2)(a) of the Private Health Insurance (Prudential Supervision) Act 2015 for the demutualisation provides for the trust; and - (b) under the demutualisation, demutualisation assets (see section 315-85) are issued to the trustee of the trust; and - (c) the trust exists solely for the purpose of holding shares or rights to \acquire shares on behalf of: - (i) individuals (lost policy holders) who are, or have been, policy holders (within the meaning of the Private Health Insurance (Prudential Supervision) Act 2015) of, or other persons insured through, the demutualising health insurer: or - (ii) if the lost policy holder has died-the \legal personal representative of the lost policy holder or a beneficiary in the estate of the lost policy holder. - An example of an individual on whose behalf the trust might hold Example: assets would be an individual who has not completed a formal step required for them to be issued with demutualisation assets directly.
 Another example might be an individual living overseas.